 Teaching and assignments: I teach at the Medical faculty at the undergraduate level and the Doctoral level, and mostly in Physiotherapy

+Member of the faculty board of medicine 2005-2011 and vice chairman of the Research board at the medical faculty 2008-2011.
 Chairman of the programme committee for Occupational therapy and Physiotherapy Educations 1998-2005.
-Member of the Medical faculty board since 2005- .
-Vice chairman of the research board of the medical faculty 2008- .
 Member of the Regional Ethical Review Board 2004 - 2009

-Research: I am interested in sensorimotor control, i.e., how the brain controls our muscles as efficiently as possible by means of the sensory and motor systems.
+Research: My research field is human sensorimotor control, i.e., how the brain controls our muscles as efficiently as possible by means of the sensory and motor systems.
 Through studies of normal motor development in children and of movement control in healthy persons, we can build theories for how human movements are controlled by the brain and identify which factors that are essential to our movement ability.
 Such theories and methods will help us to understand the mechanisms behind pain or movement disorders due to lesions or illness.
 This will optimize movement training and rehabilitation.
-My research has focused on hand and arm control but also involves studies of balance, gait and coordination in general.
-I work with studies in children and adults, in health as well as with various movement disorders such as cerebral palsy, spinal cord injury, knee pain, neuropathy, stroke etc. The methodology involves kinematic movement analysis, force measurements and recordings of electromyographic activity in the muscles in a movement laboratory, but also surveys or clinical tests.
+My research addresses both hand and arm control but also involves studies of balance, gait and coordination in general.
+I work with studies in children and adults, in health as well as with various movement disorders such as cerebral palsy, spinal cord injury, knee pain and injuriesneuropathy, stroke etc. The methodology involves kinematic movement analysis, force measurements and recordings of electromyographic activity in the muscles in our movement laboratory U-motion lab, but also surveys or clinical tests.
 The studies also include evaluation of outcome measures and clinical intervention in for instance neck patients and children with movement disorders.
-My research group has a multi-professional collaboration with for instance orthopedic surgeons, physiologists, radiologists, biomedical engineers, occupational therapists and psychologists.
-National and international collaboration involve for instance Centre for Muscolusceletal Research (CBF) at Gävle Högskola, Karolinska Institute, Stockholm and University of Miami, FL and University of Virginia, USA; University of Ulster, UK; University of Otago samt University of Waikato, New Zealand; University of Milano, Italy; och University of Tel Aviv, Israel.
+My research group is formed by multiple disciplines and involves collaboration instance biomedical engineers, statisticians, orthopedic surgeons, physiologists, radiologists, , occupational therapists and psychologists and more.
+National and international collaboration involve for instance, Karolinska Institute, Stockholm, Gothenburg university, and University of Miami, FL and University of Virginia, USA; University of Ulster, UK; University of Otago samt University of Waikato, New Zealand; University of Milano, Italy; och University of Tel Aviv, Israel.